EMHC Formation Workshops and Registration

 Those who fulfill this ministry are to be fully initiated, active members of a parish.
 They should be of sufficient age (at least 15 years old), maturity and temperament to undertake this ministry.
 They must have no impediment to receiving Holy Communion and participate in the Sacramental life of the Church.
 Candidates should be physically able to exercise this ministry.
 Please review the complete Norms for Extraordinary Ministers of Holy Communion available in both English and Spanish.

-Click here to view the locations for the desired workshops.
-Click on the location of the desired workshop to register.
+Click on the location below of the desired workshop to register.
 The letters in parentheses following each location indicate the deanery of the location.
 All workshops are 9:00 am-12:30 pm unless otherwise noted.
 Click here to view the most current EMHC Formation Workshop Schedule in PDF format.

 Preparation for this ministry includes: